cuzzlor/HttpTestExtensions/README.md

 });
 ```

-A full example is available in the [tests](/tests) folder and below:
+A working example is available in the [tests](/tests) folder.
+For more context read the code samples below:

 #### Integration Test

-Using a `WebApplicationFactory` as the test fixture to provide access to the app under test.
+A `WebApplicationFactory` test fixture provides access to the app under test.

 ```cs
 public class IntegrationTests : IClassFixture<WebApplicationFactory>